-OK so you don’t like beets, you never have and you never will.
+OK, so you don’t like beets, you never have and you never will.
 Not even if it will lower your high blood pressure.
 So what else can you eat?
-Here is a list of vegetable that contains nitric oxide:
+Here is a list of vegetables that contain nitric oxide:

 Cooked or raw: which is best?